KritiShrestha/Internet-Retail/README.md

-# Internet-Retail
 ## Description
-This is an application developed for e-commerce company that uses latest technologies to compete with other e-commerce companies
+This is an application developed to build  backend for a e-commerce site .
+It provides a functional Express.js API that connects to a MySQL database using Sequelize, allowing you to manage categories, products, and tags.

 ## Table of Contents
 - [Technology](#technology)